File Final Tax Returns and Pay Your Taxes When You Go Out of Business

 Partnerships and LLCs.
 File Form 1065, U.S. Partnership Return of Income, and check the box that says this is your final return.
 Also report any profits or losses allocated to each partner for the year by filing Form 1065 (Schedule K-1), Partner's Share of Income, Credits, Deductions, etc. File both forms by April 15 the year after your partnership closes.

 Corporations.
-File Form 1120, U.S. Corporation Income Tax Return, and check the box that this is your final return.
-Also report any income allocated to each shareholder by filing Form 1120S (Schedule K-1), Shareholder's Share of Income, Credits, Deductions, etc. Shareholders will also need to report a personal capital gain or loss when they return their shares to the corporation.
-Finally, corporations also need to file IRS Form 966, Corporate Dissolution or Liquidation, to report their dissolution.
+C corporations should file Form 1120, U.S. Corporation Income Tax Return, and check the box that this is their final return.
+S corporations should file Form 1120S, U.S. Corporation Income Tax Return for an S Corporation, and check the box that this is their final return.
+Also report any income allocated to each S corporation shareholder by filing Form 1120S (Schedule K-1), Shareholder's Share of Income, Credits, Deductions, etc. Corporations also need to file IRS Form 966, Corporate Dissolution or Liquidation, to report their dissolution.
 You need to file these forms two months and 15 days after your tax year ends—that is, two months and 15 days after you close your business.

 Reporting asset sales.
 You will experience a taxable gain or loss when you liquidate your business's assets.
 You'll need to file Form 4797, Sales of Business Property, to calculate your gain or loss.
 After calculating the gain or loss on this form, you record the total from this form on your personal or corporate income tax return, depending on your form of business.
 (For more information, see IRS Publication 544, Sales and Other Dispositions of Assets.)